taurusilver7/foodizone/README.md

 ### Form submission

-- A useRef() hook to get the inputs are entered.
+A useRef() hook to get the inputs are entered.
+Gather the entered data from ref and create an object to validate and push forward.\
+Check if the values are empty and postal code is exactly five number (chars) with handler functions.\
+Gather the user data from the form, but uplift the data to Cart component, to get the order data and forward them to the database.\

+- On the server, a developer shouldn't blindly trust the user data, as the validation could always be circumvented.
+The data on the server should always be validated.

 ### Deployment